feihong/starter-p5/README.md

 The configuration above will cause the emojione library to be loaded along with the `falling-emojis.js` example.

+## Markdown descriptions

+If an example file begins with a multiline comment, the contents of the comment will be rendered above the canvas using [Markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis).

 ## Prerequisites for local development

     yarn global add nodemon